source-library/source-library.github-io/README.md

 - This factsheet is constantly updating and greatly benefits from viewer input!
 Feel free to contact us with any comments or suggestions you might have!
 Again, check the discord for the fastest responses.

-- This isn't the sort of doc you send over to someone if you’re in the middle of a debate.
-Telling someone to just debunk a 200+ page document off-hand is just a bad-faith approach which won’t win people over.
-It’s better to use this document as a source reference, and to use those specific sources in a debate rather than just throwing the whole google doc at people.

-- If you want to look further into reading studies so you can more critically analyze them and etc, give this a look.
+- If you want to look further into reading studies so you can more critically analyze them and etc, give [this](https://docs.google.com/document/d/1naBql7CTY8Wgw-kDJ7dytnqrBjGNKyHbAbnNBEOzBuQ/edit) a look.
 This sort of stuff is especially helpful for beginners, and plenty of guides like this exist online in case the one linked here isn’t helpful.

 - It's highly recommended that you at least skim some of these sources and become familiar with some of them.
 Citing these blindly is a risky and often bad-faith thing to do.
 Take your time learning about subjects before trying to talk about them.